-What data sources are used to achieve each of the environmental or social characteristics, including the measures taken to ensure the quality of the data, how they are processed and the proportion of estimated data?
+What are the data sources used to attain each of the environmental or social characteristics including the measures taken to ensure data quality, how data is processed and the proportion of data that is estimated?

-ESG scores are established using an external ESG analysis framework and scoring methodology.
+ESG scores are established using an external ESG analysis framework and rating methodology.
 The following data sources are used to define ESG scores: Moody, ISS-Oekem, MSCI and Sustainalytics.